benatbarrueta/biciTech/readme.md

 To run the project, simply execute the following command:

     npm start

+#### DOCUMENTATION 📄
+If you want to see the documentation of the api you have to enter in this [link](http:localhost:2000/api-docs) after starting the server

 ### 3. AUTHENTICATION MICROSERVICE 🪪
 This microservice is developed in Flask(Python) and is used to log in, register, get the data related with the user.
 All the dat ais saved in a mysql database.